View Rodger Cowser's Obituary on PJStar.com and share memories

 Also surviving are six children, Stephen (Charlotte) Cowser of Bradford, Vonnie Patterson of Peoria, Marc (Carol J.) Cowser of Tiskilwa, Andy (Carol L.) Cowser of Laura, Paula (Shannon) Hayes of Kell and Darin (Susan) Cowser of Peoria; 16 grandchildren; 15 great-grandchildren; and one sister, Phyllis Gessel of Peoria.

-He was preceded in death by two grandchildren, Nicholas Patterson and Michael Cowser; and one brother-in-law, Raymond Gessel.
+He was preceded in death by two grandchildren, Nicholas Patterson and Michael Cowser.

 Rodger worked as a life-long farmer and lay-minister for over 40 years.
-He was a member of the Laura United Methodist Church, and preached 2000 messages from 200 pulpits, including the Sinnett Chapel in rural Cuba, IL, and the Rozetta Baptist Church.
+He was a member of the Laura United Methodist Church, and preached 2000 messages from 200 pulpits, including the Sinnett Chapel in rural Cuba, IL, and the Rozetta Baptist Church in rural Oquawka.
 He was a member of the Peoria County Farm Bureau and former Princeville school board member.
 He was a Chicago Cubs and Chicago Bears fan, and loved fishing and flying RC planes.

 Memorial contributions may be made to Laura United Methodist Church or Peoria Rescue Ministries.